EvrmoreOrg/evrmore-rpc-explorer/README.md

 This is a simple database-free Evrmore blockchain explorer which runs on Node.js.
 It uses the RPC API to get its information from a local Evrmore core full node.

 It does currently lack features compared to database-backed explorers.
-It optionally supports also connecting to an Evrmore Electrumx server to get some of those features.
+But it optionally supports also connecting to an Evrmore Electrumx server to get some of those features.

 Note that display support for Evrmore assets is only partially complete.
-However, the explorer provides access to the relevant JWON as a tab on most pages, and much of the desired asset information can be viewed in the JSON.
+However, the explorer provides access to the relevant JSON as a tab on most pages, and much of the desired asset information can be viewed in the JSON.

 This project is code forked from an early version of https://github.com/janoside/btc-rpc-explorer